oppia/creator-documentation/docs/admins/build-skills-for-topic.rst

 3. Group Skills into Subtopics
 ------------------------------

-After arranging the Skills logically, group them into **Subtopics**.
-This organization allows learners to review and practice specific clusters of knowledge.
+After arranging the Skills logically, group them into **Subtopics** so that learners can review and practice specific knowledge clusters.

 **Example Grouping:**

 * **Subtopic: Introduction to Decimals**
-    * Given a decimal with a zero in the one’s place, recognize that the decimal is less than one.
+    * Given a decimal with a zero in the ones place, recognize that the decimal is less than one.
     * Given a decimal number, identify the whole number and fractional parts of the decimal.

 * **Subtopic: Decimal Concepts**